erezsh/Preql/README.md

 Preql (*pronounced: Prequel*) is an interpreted relational query language.

-It is designed for use by data engineers, analyists and data scientists.
+It is designed for use by data engineers, analysts and data scientists.

 * Compiles to SQL at runtime.
 It has the performance and abilities of SQL, and much more.

     * Support for Postgres, MySQL and Sqlite. (more planned!)

-    * Escape hatch to SQL, for all those databse-specific features we didn't think to include
+    * Escape hatch to SQL, for all those database-specific features we didn't think to include

 * Programmer-friendly syntax and semantics, with gradual type-checking, inspired by Typescript and Python